nwenhui/ee4210-ca2/readme.txt

     ./s1 <port number>
 4. Open up a browser of your choice and go to localhost:<port number> to start a HTTP connection with server.
 5. Enter something in the textbox and watch it appear after clicking enter!
+6. To close the server, use CTRL + C

 UDP server S2:
 1. In terminal/bash/command line, change directory to the folder using the command: